4.1. Procedural Overview

 4.2.5.
 Step 5: Determine and justify final environmental impact priority

-The working group should now consider the overall priority of either high, medium or low associated with each environmental impact.
-This should be done by using the professional judgement of the panel, weighing up the significance of the environmental impact, the potential environmental risks and the ability to implement operational controls.
+The working group shall now consider the overall priority of either high, medium or low associated with each environmental impact.
+This should be done by using the professional judgement of the group, weighing up the significance of the environmental impact, the potential environmental risks and the ability to implement operational controls.
 This should be recorded in the EFM, along with a succinct statement of justification.
 It should be remembered that the key here is to decide which environmental impacts should be the focus of the DT’s management effort.

 Any environmental impact that scores a high in any one area of this procedure but ultimately given a low priority overall shall be reviewed periodically by the working group or the environmental committee.